JelleZijlstra/taxonomy/docs/name.md

   political region for extant names.
 - _type specimen_: The type specimen of the name.
 Normally, this should be in the form of a standard specimen reference, e.g. "AMNH 108371".
 Otherwise, it should be whatever information is known that will unambiguously indicate the specimen involved.
+See below for more details on the format.
 - _collection_: Reference to the collection in which the type specimen is located (in the [Collection](/docs/collection) table).
 - _genus type kind_: For genus-group taxa, the way the type species was designated